Article – Time for an open management solution for open line systems_AdobeStock_1408277265_w1200

 “While traditional networks tend to be static and management of each element tied directly to a proprietary vendor solution, today’s increasingly dynamic networks require more flexible management.
 To enable this, the guiding principle of SDN is to centralize network intelligence to a control plane consisting of one or more network controllers.
 From a management point of view, the physical network elements can be considered ‘dumb’ and designed to be managed from this SDN ‘network brain’ where the whole intelligence is incorporated over standard protocols.”

-As progressive equipment vendors join open-source communities, sign agreements such as the Open ROADM MSA with other likeminded vendors and adhere to standards like TransportPCE, interoperability becomes the norm.
-Along with this follows the capability to use open controllers to manage a wide range of different vendor solutions.
+As progressive equipment vendors join open-source communities, sign agreements such as the Open ROADM MSA with other likeminded vendors , interoperability becomes the norm.
+Along with this follows the capability to use open source SDN controllers like TransportPCE to manage a wide range of different vendor solutions.

 Orchestrators provide a user-friendly interface to manage networks